Codium-ai/codiumate-docs/docs/code-completion/index.md

 !!! pro "Pro feature"
     Code Completion is exclusively available for Teams and Enterprise users.

-!!! vscode "VSCode only"
-    Code Completion is currently available for VSCode users only.

 ## How It Works

 As you type, Codiumate analyzes your code in real-time to grasp your intention.
 It then presents code completions in a grayed-out format directly in your editor.
 These suggestions aim to complete your current line of code or offer snippets that fit the context of your work.
 To accept a suggestion, simply press the **Tab** key, and the completion will be inserted into your code.